Časlav of Serbia: Early life

 Časlav was born in the 890s, but before 896, in Preslav, the capital of the First Bulgarian Empire, growing up at the court of Simeon I the Great.
 His father was Klonimir, and his mother was a Bulgarian noblewoman.

 In 924, Časlav was sent to Serbia with a large Bulgarian army.
 The army ravaged a good part of Serbia, forcing Zaharija, who at the time was the Prince of Serbia, to flee to Croatia.
-Simeon of Bulgaria summoned all the Serbian dukes to pay homage to their new prince, but instead of instating Časlav, he took them all captive, annexing Serbia.
+Simeon of Bulgaria summoned all the Serbian zhupans to pay homage to their new prince, but instead of instating Časlav, he took them all captive, entered Serbia, and "took away with them the entire folk, both old and young, and carried them into Bulgaria, though a few escaped away and entered Croatia; and the country was left deserted".
 Bulgaria considerably expanded its borders to the west, now neighbouring its powerful ally Michael of Zahumlje and Croatia, where Zaharija was exiled and soon died.
-Croatia at this time was ruled by the most powerful monarch in Croatian history, Tomislav.
+Croatia at this time was ruled by the powerful monarch Tomislav.

 Reign

-Bulgarian rule (923-927) was not popular, and many Serbs fled to Croatia and Byzantium.
-After the death of Simeon (927) Časlav and four friends escaped to Serbia. Časlav found popular support and restored the state, and many exiles quickly returned.
-Servia reappeared only to fall ca. 960 under Byzantine and later under Bulgarian rule again.
+Bulgarian rule was not met with popularity, as many Serbs fled to Croatia and Byzantium.
+According to DAI, seven years after Croatian–Bulgarian battle of 926, Časlav and four friends escaped from Preslav to Serbia.
+Although he found that the land almost completely deserted, "he took possession of the country".
+Accordingly, the beginning of his reign is dated around 933/934.
 He immediately submitted to the overlordship of Byzantine emperor Romanos I Lekapenos and gained financial and diplomatic support for his efforts.
+Thanks to the help and benefits by the Byzantine emperor he "organized and populated the country", resulting in Serbs from Croatia, Bulgaria, nearby countries and Constantinople coming back to Serbia.

 He maintained close ties with Byzantium throughout his reign.
 Byzantine influence (the Church in particular) greatly increased in Serbia, as did Orthodox influence from Bulgaria.
+As he lived in Bulgaria having close spiritual ties with the Bulgarian Church, were introduced in Serbia the Byzantine-Slavic culture and literature envisioned by Cyril and Methodius.
 The period was crucial to the future Christian demonym (Orthodox versus Catholic) adopted by the Serbian Church, as ties formed in this era were to have great importance on how the different Slavic churches lined up when they eventually split during the Great Schism of 1054.
 Many scholars have felt that the Serbs, being in the middle of Roman and Orthodox jurisdiction, could have gone either way, but, unfortunately, information on this era and region is scarce.

-He enlarged Serbia, incorporating Travunia and parts of Bosnia while the borders of Časlav's state are unknown.
-He took over regions previously held by Michael of Zahumlje, who disappeared from the sources in 925.

-War with Magyars and death

-The Magyars had settled in the Carpathian basin in 895.
-Emperor Leo had employed the Magyars against the Bulgars in 894, during the Byzantine-Bulgarian Wars.
-In the years following, the Magyars mainly concentrated on the lands to the west of their realm.
-In 934 and 943 the Magyars raided far into the Balkans, deep into Byzantine Thrace.